ChrstphrHll/npc_gen/students/Volkos Halaema.md

 year: 4
 guild: Alderden
 partyID: 21
+tags:
+- Tiefling
+- Ranger
+- Diplomacy
+- 4th
+- Alderden
 ---
 # Volkos Halaema
 ---
 ### Description
 - 4th year Tiefling Ranger in Alderden
-- frizzy dark red hair that's hanging down to their back, Brown eyes, and Aqua skin
+- frizzy dark red hair that's hanging down to their back, Aqua eyes, and Aqua skin
 - Is Capable and Mealymouthed, and has Security as their ideal

 ### Organizations